PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

 - Snapshotter Configs: https://github.com/PowerLoom/snapshotter-configs
 - Snapshotter Computes: https://github.com/PowerLoom/snapshotter-computes

+When forking the repository, ensure that the *"Copy the main branch only" * option is left unchecked.
+This will allow you to clone all the branches associated with the repository, not just the main branch.

 Once you have forked the above repositories, next step is to clone them on your local system.

 ```bash